 Interfund Transactions - The fund may enter into security transactions with other American Century Investments funds and other client accounts of the investment advisor, in accordance with the 1940 Act rules and procedures adopted by the Board of Directors.
 The rules and procedures require, among other things, that these transactions be effected at the independent current market price of the security.
-During the period, the interfund purchases and sales were \$553,374 and \$255,682, respectively.
-The effect of interfund transactions on the Statement of Operations was \$(11,882) in net realized gain (loss) on investment transactions.
+There were no interfund transactions during the period.